Actindo-AG/Documentation/Core1Platform/AdministratingCore1/03_ManageGroups.md

 6. Click the [SAVE] button in the upper right corner of the *Add user* window.
     The users have been saved to the group and are displayed in the list of users.

-7. Click the [SAVE] button in the upper right corner of the *Edit group* view.
+7. Click the [SAVE] button in the upper right corner of the *Edit group* window.
     The *Group saved* pop-up window is displayed.
 The changes to the group have been saved.

     ![Group saved](../../Assets/Screenshots/Core1Platform/AdministratingCore1/GroupSaved.png "[Group saved]")